pro465/ctfuck/README.md

 | `1` | `1` |
 | `;` | `\n$[\|<current line + 1>]` |

+...or we can just [compile boolfuck to it](https://github.com/pro465/btcc)

 # Notes
 ## The `[if_num|else_num]` command
 it takes two numbers in base-10 format, separated by `|` (pipe symbol).